castacks/MultiDroneMultiActorFilming/README.md

 ## Installation

-The easiest way would be to use the provided Dockerfile and scripts.
+The easiest way would be to use the provided Dockerfile and scripts, to do this one must first install [docker](https://www.docker.com/)

 To build
 * `cd docker-scripts`